-2007) reported CP as an unexpected effect observed both in anechoic and reverberant rooms.
-Kopčo et al., (2015) showed that the effect is driven by adaptation in auditory perceptual representations as opposed to motor response-related representations, as it was observed for various response methods and with or without visual inputs.
-Hládek et al., (2017) showed that the strength of CP depends on the number of adaptor clicks and their similarity to the target.
+The current study is the fourth in a series that examines CP.
+The original study (Kopčo et al., 2007) reported CP as an unexpected effect observed both in anechoic and reverberant rooms.
+Kopčo et al. (2015) showed that the effect is driven by adaptation in auditory perceptual representations as opposed to motor response-related representations, as it was observed for various response methods and with or without visual inputs.
+Hládek et al. (2017) showed that the strength of CP depends on the number of adaptor clicks and their similarity to the target.
 The goal of this fourth study is to examine how complexity of the context affects CP and to present a detailed analysis of the temporal profile of CP.

-The current study is the fourth in a series that examines CP.
-The original study (Kopčo et al., only focuses on the slower effects related to CP (some of which were reported in the previous studies without detailed analysis).
-In the experiments, CP was induced by context trials in which the adaptor was located either in front of or to the side of the listener (Fig. 1A), in one of two stimulus conditions (Fig. 1B): in the simple context condition, the adaptor always contained one click (Kopčo et al., 2007), while in the complex context condition, the adaptor was either a single click or a train of 8 clicks, varying from trial to trial (Kopčo et al., 2017).
+Our analysis is based on data from two experiments using an identical design: one performed in a small classroom (experiment 1) and one performed in an anechoic chamber (experiment 2).
+While the experiments were originally designed to examine the fast adaptation effects of the immediately preceding adaptors on time scales shorter than 0.5 s (Kopčo et al., 2007; Kopčo et al., 2017), the current study only focuses on the slower effects related to CP (some of which were reported in the previous studies without detailed analysis).
+In the experiments, CP was induced by context trials in which the adaptor was located either in front of, or to the side of, the listener [Fig. 1(A)], in one of two stimulus conditions [Fig. 1(B)]: in the simple context condition, the adaptor always contained one click (Kopčo et al., 2007), while in the complex context condition, the adaptor was either a single click or a train of eight clicks, varying from trial to trial (Kopčo et al., 2017).